-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Line of Scrimmage

-- Tight Ends
+- Defensive Ends

-- a Where the ball begins each play.
+- b Where the ball begins each play.
 It is the offensive goal to bring the ball further than the line of scrimmage each play, and the defensive goal to stop the offense from doing so.

 - These people are considered hybrid players, something between a wide receiver and an offensive lineman.
 They are frequently called on to block, especially on running plays.
 However, because they are eligible receivers, they may also catch passes.
 They line up next to the offensive line.

 - This is the unit of players used for kicking or PAT situations.
 (Kickers, Punters, Punt/Kick Returners)

 Wide Recievers → These people play behind the defensive line and perform various duties depending on the situation, including rushing the passer, covering receivers, and defending against the run.

 Kickoff → This Lo's position.
 He kicks fieldgoals and kickoffs.